 Industry knowledge and experience.
 Content creators should be competently knowledgeable about the industry for which they are creating content.
 This is beneficial for several reasons: It ensures that content contains valuable information for its audience, it helps to avoid obvious mistakes and misconceptions with regards to industry concepts, and it provides credibility to the brand, which builds loyalty amongst consumers.

 SEO knowledge and experience.
 Finally, content creators should have a grasp of SEO to produce effectively optimized content.
 SEO content is primarily for living, breathing web users, but it is also in part for search engines — to help your domain in general climb the ranks.
-Content creators who work for a quality SEO agency understand the balancing act of SEO content and will be more successful at performing it.
+Content creators who work for a quality SEO agency, such as Digital Current, understand the balancing act of SEO content and will be more successful at performing it.